-Dear Mr. Electrician: How do I add a light switch to an existing one in my bedroom?
-The existing wall switch controls an outlet.
+Dear Mr. Electrician: How do I add light switch to existing switch?
+I want to change a 1 gang light switch to a 2 gang.
+The existing one gang wall switch controls an outlet.
 I want to install a ceiling fan and have two wall switches to control the ceiling fan and also the light on the fan separately.

 When working in an occupied house it is necessary to keep the work area clean so that dust and debris does not travel throughout the house.
 I always use drop cloths to protect floors and carpets.
 I use a cardboard box to catch dust and debris as it falls from the wall and ceiling.
 It also helps speed up the cleaning process at the end of the job.